-A promoter or organiser, to avoid the payment of late inscription fees, must apply for inscription during the year preceding the event (See Appendix R - Art.
-1.).
+A promoter or organiser must apply for inscription during the calendar year preceding the calendar year in which the event will take place.

 In the case of applications relating to international events, the promoter or club must satisfy MSA that it has the necessary resources to stage the meeting, competition or event.
-A financial guarantee will be called for.
-In addition, applications to stage international events shall be submitted to MSA, and the Sporting Commission concerned for necessary approval.
+A financial guarantee may be called for in this regard.
+All applications to stage international events shall be submitted to MSA for necessary approval and must allow sufficient time for all necessary requirements such as circuit approvals and compliance with applicable government legislation.